EcoJulia/Diversity.jl/README.md

 ## relative abundances.
 ##
 ## Arguments:
-## - measure - diversity measure to use
+## - measure - diversity measure to use - one of α , ᾱ , β , β̄ , γ or γ̄
 ## - proportions - population proportions
 ## - qs - single number or vector of values of parameter q
 ## - perindividual - do we measure per individual in population (true)